 Again, assume that there is a current rate design where 25% of costs are distribution costs; half are collected in fixed charges).
 We again move 1/7th of the variable costs into fixed charges (the other 12.5% of distribution costs divided by the 87.5% of total costs collected variably before the rate design shift).
 Variable rates drop by about 14%.
-This will cause electricity consumption to increase.
-The amount depends on the elasticity of demand, which is relatively low in the short-run but may be higher in the longer term, when new investments are made - particularly with efficiency programs supporting them.
+This demand, which is relatively low in the short-run but may be higher in the longer term, when new investments are made - particularly with efficiency programs supporting them.